pingidentity/pingidentity-devops-getting-started/docs/QUICKSTART.md

 This document aims to quickly stand up a demo/proof-of-concept environment using the available Ping Identity Docker Images.

-The intent is to help get a running set of Ping Identity components on a single machine in a docker enviornment.
+The intent is to help get a running set of Ping Identity components on a single machine in a containerized enviornment.
 As such, all the containers will communicate with each other over a local docker network.

 The deployed products will be:
   * PingDirectory